 Lifting with Gum Arabic Solution

-A wash of diluted gum Arabic on paper before painting on it forms a barrier between the pigment and the paper reducing the staining effect of pigment, making them easier to lift.
+A wash of diluted gum arabic on paper before painting on it forms a barrier between the pigment and the paper reducing the staining effect of pigment, making them easier to lift.

-While gum Arabic solution makes an excellent lifting preparation, it is a brittle medium that is prone to cracking if applied thickly.
+While gum arabic solution makes an excellent lifting preparation, it is a brittle medium that is prone to cracking if applied thickly.
 You can see in the swatch above that it changes the colour of the paper slightly, and it also adds a slight sheen:

 Increasing Flow with Ox Gall Medium